nakioman/86Box/doc/GPIO_README.md

 1. Connect the long leg (anode) of the LED to the chosen GPIO pin
 2. Connect a 220-330 ohm resistor between the short leg (cathode) of the LED and ground (GND)
 3. Common GPIO pins on Raspberry Pi:
-   - GPIO 18 (Physical pin 12) - commonly used for HDD activity
+   - GPIO 18 (Physical pin 12) - commonly used for HDD activity LED
-   - GPIO 24 (Physical pin 18) - commonly used for HDD write activity
+   - GPIO 19 (Physical pin 35) - commonly used for HDD write LED
+   - GPIO 20 (Physical pin 38) - commonly used for HDD buzzer
    - Ground pins: Physical pins 6, 9, 14, 20, 25, 30, 34, 39

 ### Wiring Example